Arnold Newman: Career

-Newman is often credited with being the photographer who articulated and who consistently employed the genre of environmental portraiture, in which the photographer uses a carefully framed and lit setting, and its contents, to symbolise the individual's life and work; a well known example being his portrait of Igor Stravinsky in which the lid of his grand piano forms a gargantuan musical note representative of the melodic structure of the composer's work.
+Newman is often credited with being the photographer who articulated and who consistently employed the genre of environmental portraiture, in which the photographer uses a carefully framed and lit setting, and its contents, to symbolize the individual's life and work; a well known example being his portrait of Igor Stravinsky in which the lid of his grand piano forms a gargantuan musical note representative of the melodic structure of the composer's work.
 Newman normally captured his subjects in their most familiar surroundings with representative visual elements showing their professions and personalities.
 A musician for instance might be photographed in their recording studio or on stage, a Senator or other politician in their office or a representative building.
 Using a large-format camera and tripod, he worked to record every detail of a scene.

 "I didn't just want to make a photograph with some things in the background," Newman told American Photo magazine in an interview.
 "The surroundings had to add to the composition and the understanding of the person.
 No matter who the subject was, it had to be an interesting photograph.
 Just to simply do a portrait of a famous person doesn't mean a thing."

 Newman's best-known images were in black and white, although he often photographed in color.
 His 1946 black and white portrait of Stravinsky seated at a grand piano became his signature image, even though it was rejected by Harper's Bazaar, the magazine that gave the assignment to Newman.
 He was one of the few photographers allowed to make a portrait of the famously camera-shy Henri Cartier-Bresson.

 Among Newman's best-known color images is an eerie portrait from 1963 that shows former Nazi industrialist and minister of armament Alfried Krupp in one of Krupp's factories.
 Newman admits his personal feelings influenced his portrayal of Krupp.

 Newman taught photography at Cooper Union for many years.

-On December 19, 2005, Newman made his last formal portrait of director James (Jimmy) Burrows at the NBC studio on the Saturday Night Live stage.
-This session was particularly special for Newman because he had photographed Jimmy's father Abe Burrows several times.
-He was recovering from a stroke when he died at Mt.
-Sinai Medical Center, New York on June 6, 2006.
+On December 19, 2005, Newman made his last formal portrait of director James Burrows at the NBC studio on the Saturday Night Live stage.
+This session was particularly special for Newman because he had photographed Burrows' father Abe Burrows several times.

+Death

+Newman was recovering from a stroke at Mt.
+Sinai Medical Center in New York City, when he died on June 6, 2006.